 CONTESTING A WILL?
-OUR WILL LAWYERS CAN HELP.
+OUR EXPERIENCED WILL LAWYERS CAN HELP

-When a loved one feels slighted or unfairly cut out of a will, the ensuing dispute and litigation can be upsetting and extraordinarily challenging for the family members involved.
+When a loved one dies with a will and there is a question whether the loved one was forced to make the will, lacked the legal ability to make the will, or there are issues with how the will was prepared or executed, the ensuing dispute and litigation can be upsetting and extraordinarily challenging for the family members involved.
 Between emotional difficulties and legal complications, probate litigation can present serious challenges.

-At May Herr & Grosh LLP, our estate litigation attorneys are here to make things easier.
-We represent plaintiffs and defendants in a wide range of probate litigation matters, thoroughly investigating claims of undue influence, fraud or mistakes.
-We will assist in collecting clear and convincing evidence that helps to support your position.
+At May Herr & Grosh LLP, our estate litigation attorneys are here to make contesting a will easier.
+We represent plaintiffs and defendants in many probate litigation matters by thoroughly investigating claims of undue influence, fraud, or mistakes.

-Whether you’re in the middle of a will contest case that is threatening your fair share of an inheritance or want to contest the will of a late loved one, we listen carefully to your position and represent your interests resulting in the preservation of assets for the rightful beneficiaries.
+Whether you’re in the middle of a will contest case that threatens your fair share of an inheritance or want to contest the will of a late relative, we listen carefully to your position and represent your interests resulting in the preservation of assets for the rightful beneficiaries.

 Put our decades of combined trial experience to work for you.
-We’ve been helping families in estate and probate matters since 1929.
+Our lawyers in Lancaster, PA, have been helping families in estate and probate law matters since 1929.

 PROBATE & ESTATE SERVICES